20 Things You Probably Shouldn’t Be Doing in a Hotel Room

 Forgetting to inspect the bed

 Even the finest hotels and housekeepers can’t keep creepy critters from making their way into bedrooms.
 “I always advise travelers to put their luggage in the bathtub until they inspect the bed for bedbugs,” says Mitch Krayton of Krayton Travel.
 Pull back the bedding and inspect the corners and edges of the mattress.
-In addition, in the age of COVID, ask your hotel to confirm if there are any bedding items that are not washed between guests; that way, you can be sure to avoid anything that’s being used by multiple people.
-Pre-COVID, “bedspreads and bed scarfs [were] cleaned on an ‘as needed’ basis,” explains Hebeler.
-Today, many hotels are using duvets instead of bedspreads in order to wash the covers between guests.
-Still, it’s important to ask the hotel what their cleaning policy is on bedding.
+If you find any creepy-crawlies, take a few photos of them, report your findings to management right away and insist on being moved to a different room—which you’ll also need to inspect with an eagle eye.

 Using the throw pillows

-Besides sheets and bedspreads, there are concerns with other soft items in hotel rooms, as well.
+Those throw pillows may look cozy, but think twice before you rest your head—or any other body part—on them.
 “If you notice the throw pillows on the bed or the couch have no removable sleeves, you can be sure they are [not normally] thoroughly cleaned,” says Kashlee Kucheran, a seasoned traveler and the co-owner of Travel Off Path.
 “After they get so stained or smelly that they become offensive, the hotel will just replace them.
-In the meantime, you can bet there have been many faces, bottoms, and other things lounging on those pillows, so steer clear!”
+In the meantime, you can bet there have been many faces, bottoms and other things lounging on those pillows, so steer clear!”